ethanrg3/grAId/DESIGN.md

 A future **4PL extension** may introduce a slipping parameter \( d_i \) to account for careless mistakes.

 ### **2.3 Adaptive Question Selection**
-- After each response, the system updates \( 	heta \) and selects the next question to maximize information gain.
+- After each response, the system updates \( 	theta \) and selects the next question to maximize information gain.
 - Items are chosen based on **maximum Fisher information**, ensuring that the test remains informative for the student’s current skill level.
 - The difficulty of subsequent questions dynamically adjusts, keeping the student in a zone of optimal challenge (neither too easy nor too hard).